jibin94/riverpod_flutter_todo/README.md

 Not recommended.
 For new projects, use `StateNotifierProvider` instead.

 ![](change-notifier-provider.png)
 **Modifiers** is a function that is used to modify or enhance the behavior of a Provider.
-Modifiers are used to add additional functionality to Providers, such as caching, lazy initialization, or filtering.
+Modifiers are used to add additional functionality to Providers, such as caching, lazy initialization, or filtering.<br />
-Here are some examples of modifiers in Riverpod:
+Here are some examples of modifiers in Riverpod:<br />
 `.family`: This modifier is used to create a family of Providers that share similar behavior.
-For example, you could create a family of HTTP Clients that share the same base URL.
+For example, you could create a family of HTTP Clients that share the same base URL.<br />
 `.autoDispose`: This modifier is used to automatically dispose of a Provider when it is no longer being used.
-This can be useful for Providers that consume resources, such as database connections.
+This can be useful for Providers that consume resources, such as database connections.<br />
 `.overrideWithValue`: This modifier is used to override the value of a Provider with a new value.
-This can be useful for testing or for providing mock data.
+This can be useful for testing or for providing mock data.<br />
 `.state`: This modifier is used to create a Provider that manages a mutable state value.
 This can be useful for managing UI state, such as whether a button is disabled or enabled.